 2. Black Aggie

 If you’re from Maryland (or if you have friends from Maryland who are obsessed with the state’s many haunted tales) then you probably know about Black Aggie.
 Originally located in Druid Ridge Cemetery in Baltimore, the statue was considered to be wildly haunted.
 Those brave enough to sit in Black Aggie’s lap would lay eyes on all manor of ghostly spirits.
 Others say that Aggie would move around at night and that no flowers would grow in the shadow of the statue.
-The weirdest part of the legend claims that a woman who sat in Aggie’s lap, or even stood in her shadow, would not be able to get pregnant.
-Whether you believe it or not, it’s a fun Baltimore urban legend even though the statue currently resigns in the courtyard of the Dolley Madison House.
+The weirdest part of the legend claims that any woman who sat in Aggie’s lap, or even stood in her shadow, would not be able to get pregnant.
+Whether you believe it or not, it’s a fun Baltimore urban legend… Even though the statue now currently resigns in the courtyard of the Dolley Madison House.

 “But Kaylee!”
 You’re probably saying, “If that’s a picture of Black Aggie, why are you using the same photo for this so called Adams Memorial?”
 To which I say, 1.
 Because I don’t have a picture from the Dolley Madison House and 2.
 Because the infamous Black Aggie statue is actually a copy of the Adams Memorial!
 Made in 1891 by Augustus Saint-Gaudens, the sculpture (which the artist called “Grief”) was supposed to adorn the grave of Henry Adams’ wife, Marian “Clover” Hooper Adams, who committed suicide.
 In the cover of night, some art thieves made a cast of the statue, and it ended up on General Felix Agnus’ grave where it became known by the name Black Aggie.
 The Adams Memorial is tucked away in an enclosed area in the middle of Rock Creek Cemetery and if you need a quiet place to read or meditate I highly recommend it.
 Just be ready to feel on edge the entire time.